 When it comes to writing SEO friendly articles to rank higher on Google, make sure you always have this on your mind,

-Your content is optimized for both Google and audience by finding the necessary balance!
+Your content is optimized for both Google and the audience by finding the necessary balance!
 Pushing your SEO best content writing practices to a saturation level can sabotage user experience which in the long run can have unpleasant results!

 So, it’s high time you start using some of these SEO friendly content writing tips!
 Also, let us know when you start seeing significant growth results!
 We’d be more than happy to hear from you!